2006 WPA World Nine-ball Championship

 The 2006 WPA World Nine-ball Championship was the seventeenth edition of the WPA World Nine-ball Championship and took place between 4 and 12 November 2006 at the Philippine International Convention Center in Pasay, Philippines.
 The event was to be held for the first time in the Philippines, on a two-year deal, including the 2007 WPA World Nine-ball Championship.
 The championships were hosted by the World Pool Billiard Association (WPA).

 Ronato Alcano won the championship with a 17-11 win in the final against Ralf Souquet of Germany.
-Defending champion Wu Chia-ching was defeated in the quarter-final by Alcano.
+Defending champion Wu Jia-qing was defeated in the quarter-final by Alcano.